processone/docs.ejabberd.im/content/admin/configuration/modules.md

 __Available options:__

 - **access**: *AccessName*
-Specify rules to restrict what usernames can be registered and unregistered.
-If a rule returns *deny* on the requested username, registration and unregistration of that user name is denied.
+Specify rules to restrict what usernames can be registered.
+If a rule returns *deny* on the requested username, registration of that user name is denied.
 There are no restrictions by default.

 - **access\_from**: *AccessName*
 By default, *ejabberd* doesn’t allow to register new accounts from s2s